Early Childhood Education Laboratory Preschool Earns National Association for the Education of Young Children Accreditation

 Baton Rouge, LA -- The Early Childhood Education Laboratory Preschool’s (ECELP) commitment to excellence was recognized by the National Association for the Education of Young Children (NAEYC) as the program has received national accreditation.
 The LSU ECELP is one of only 25 preschools in the state of Louisiana to achieve this recognition.

-Before the preschool accreditation process can begin every school must undergo self-reflection to determine their program’s strengths and challenges, develop improvement plans, and evaluate results to determine next steps as an institution.
-The schools must demonstrate how they meet standards in 10 areas including among others relationships with the children and their families, strength of curriculum, staff qualifications, and physical environment.
+Before the early childhood program accreditation process can begin every program must undergo self-reflection to determine their program’s strengths and challenges, develop improvement plans, and evaluate results to determine next steps as an institution.
+The programs must demonstrate how they meet standards in 10 areas including among others relationships with the children and their families, strength of curriculum, staff qualifications, and physical environment.

 Students in LSU’s early childhood teacher preparation and graduate programs also benefit through the unique opportunities the ECELP presents as an integral part of the School of Education.
 Teacher candidates get hands-on experience in their pursuit of undergraduate and graduate education.
 Students from all majors are also welcomed to volunteer or assist research faculty at the preschool in a myriad of ways.
 Volunteers and projects range from education students helping in the classroom to agriculture students installing the on-site garden and kinesiology students providing enrichment physical activities.